top of page

 • Guided visit of Knossos Palace, the largest Bronze Age archeological site on Crete

-• Cretan cooking class of island specialties and local wine
+• Cretan cooking class of island specialties and local cheese on the farm

 • Traditional, guided dance lesson with local dress